Susana465/camkii_thesis/40-results.md

 Out of the 104 CaMKII subunits that are open at the end of the simulation, 45 are found to be phosphorylated at T286 [@fig-camkii-t286p-nmdar-b].
 This indicates that approximately half of the open CaMKII subunits are in the T286-phosphorylated state.
 Of these 45 T286-phosphorylated CaMKII molecules, a subset of 25 are found to be bound to NMDARs (camkii_t286p1_bound_nmdar), as shown in @fig-camkii-t286p-nmdar-b.
 The difference between these values corresponds to the number of CaMKII molecules that are T286-phosphorylated but not associated with NMDARs.

 Within the population of T286-phosphorylated CaMKII bound to NMDARs, only a very small number of subunits remain bound to CaM.
-Thus, the majority of CaMKII subunits in this bound state are both phosphorylated at T286 and free from CaM.
+Thus, the majority of CaMKII subunits that are bound in a NMDAR/CaMKII complex are both phosphorylated at T286 and free from CaM. (this is consistent with literature for discussion-REFERENCE)

 ::: {#fig-camkii-t286p-nmdar layout-ncol=1 fig-pos='H' fig-scap="CaMKII T286 phosphorylation and NMDARs" width= "80%"}